humanoid-robotics-htl-leonding/robo-ducks-documentation-old/docs/bomberman_grouping.md

 ## Results
 After optimizing, there were only 6 comparisons instead of 16 which causes a massive performance increase as the comparison is the most complicated operation.

-When grouping 100 items, only about 30 comparisons are needed on average.